What's on the agenda? Trump just met with top airline and travel execs

 Executives from America's biggest cargo and passenger airlines and airports met with Trump at the White House, including Ed Bastian, CEO of Delta Air Lines; United Airlines CEO Oscar Munoz; and Myron Gray, president of U.S. Operations at UPS.
 Doug Parker, the head of America's largest carrier, American Airlines, skipped the meeting due to an annual company retreat.

-White House Press Secretary Sean Spice said Wednesday that the meeting would focus on "U.S. jobs both in terms of the people who are serving those planes and the person who is building those planes" as well as how Trump is "enacting orders to make sure the country's safe."
+White House Press Secretary Sean Spicer said Wednesday that the meeting would focus on "U.S. jobs both in terms of the people who are serving those planes and the person who is building those planes," as well as how Trump is "enacting orders to make sure the country's safe."

 "You're going to be so happy with Trump.
 I think you already are," the president told attendees and reporters before the meeting began.
 "Travel is very important to me."